Potassium channel: Blockers

 Potassium channel blockers inhibit the flow of potassium ions through the channel.
 They either compete with potassium binding within the selectivity filter or bind outside the filter to occlude ion conduction.
 An example of one of these competitors is quaternary ammonium ions, which bind at the extracellular face or central cavity of the channel.
 For blocking from the central cavity quaternary ammonium ions are also known as open channel blockers, as binding classically requires the prior opening of the cytoplasmic gate.

 Barium ions can also block potassium channel currents, by binding with high affinity within the selectivity filter.
 This tight binding is thought to underlie barium toxicity by inhibiting potassium channel activity in excitable cells.

-Medically potassium channel blockers, such as 4-aminopyridine and 3,4-diaminopyridine, have been investigated for the treatment of conditions such as multiple sclerosis.
+Medically potassium channel blockers, such as 4-aminopyridine and 3,4-diaminopyridine, have been investigated for the treatment of conditions such as multiple sclerosis and KCNA2-related disorders.
 Off target drug effects can lead to drug induced Long QT syndrome, a potentially life-threatening condition.
 This is most frequently due to action on the hERG potassium channel in the heart.
 Accordingly, all new drugs are preclinically tested for cardiac safety.